enmasseio/distribus/README.md

 This will build the library distribus.js and distribus.min.js from the source files and put them in the folder dist.
 -->

+## Roadmap

+- Implement efficient broadcasting.
+- Implement publish/subscribe mechanism.
+- Add support for Hosts and Peers in a client environment like a browser.
+  A Host on a client can be connected to a Host on a server, which then serves as a proxy to route messages to peers located on the client.
+- Improve performance and optimize memory usage.

 ## Test